Oktober 28th - 30th 2019

 Participants should be familiar with basic statistics, including multiple linear regression.
 A laptop with preinstalled TIBCO Statistica course license will be provided.
 We will provide you with the details before the course begins.

 Course fees and discounts:

 Academic discount 30% discount on the public course fee.
 No further discounts apply.

 Group discounts Group discounts are possible if two or more people from the same organisation register together at the same time.
 For further information please do not hesitate to contact us.
 No further discounts apply.

 Early bird discount 10% discount on the public course fee if you register by 6 weeks before the course date.
 No further discounts apply.

-The prices include printed documentation for personal use and TIBCO Statistica course licence (download), which lasts 30 days, coffee breaks and lunch and exclude VAT.
+The prices include printed documentation for personal use, coffee breaks and lunch and exclude VAT.
 All participants will receive a confirmation of participation.